Gronne/Individual-Optimization-Based-on-Group-Information-Sharing/README.md

 # Group-Based-Optimization
 Group Based Optimization

-Following packages is required to run the program:
+Following packages are required to run the program:

 * Python 3.7+
 * Numpy